 Pay Over Time

-American Express recently announced that they were adding the popular Pay Over Time and Pay It Plan It features to its charge cards, extending more payback options to cardholders.
+American Express recently announced that they were adding the popular Pay Over Time and Pay It Plan It features to its cards, extending more payback options to cardholders.
 Although business cards don’t have Pay It Plan It, Pay Over Time will allow you to add eligible purchases to a separate balance that you can revolve with interest.

 This is especially helpful for business owners that might need a little breathing room to settle sudden expenses.

-Amex Offers is available on every American Express credit and charge card, but it can be especially helpful for expanding the Business Green card’s reward opportunities.
+Amex Offers is available on every American Express card, but it can be especially helpful for expanding the Business Green card’s reward opportunities.
 This special deal program offers limited-time promotions that you can activate in order to earn bonus Membership Rewards points or cash back on participating retailer purchases.

 Amex Offers aren’t cash cows, but these extra helpings can add up if you maximize the reward limits.